to the Medication Assessment Centre

 Chronic Pain and Opioid Management

 The MAC Interprofessional Opioid Pain Service (iOPS) offers patients individual consults with a pharmacist to address their chronic pain and/or opioid-related concerns.
 Recommendations are communicated back to the referring provider.
-Clinicians may also request a virtual case conference with a pharmacist and our team's chronic pain physician to discuss a specific patient case.
+Clinicians may also request a virtual case conference with our team (pharmacist, social worker, physical therapist) and our team's chronic pain physician to discuss a specific patient case.